 If you’ve discovered structural issues with your home, your temptation may be to throw in the towel.
 Looking down the barrel of tens of thousands of dollars in repairs would make anyone feel hopeless.
 But don’t count yourself out yet!

 There are often buyers willing to invest in a home as-is, despite structural issues.
-But if you’re not interested in bringing in a realtor and going through the process of listing and showing your home, only to give away a percentage of what you earn on the sale in fees and commissions, then a cash home buying company would be a great fit for you.
+But if you’re not interested in bringing in a realtor and going through the process of listing and showing your home, only to give away a percentage of what you earn on the sale in fees and commissions, then a cash home buying company would be a good fit for you.